LuciusH1998/IFT-6758-Group-8-Milestone-1/README.md

 To test the **serving_client file**, follow these instructions below:

 HOW TO RUN:

+First ensure your virtual environments and requirements are downloaded with the instruction specified in section 2 (Flask app).

+Then run these commands:

 1. In VS Code, within your first Terminal, access the serving folder with:
    ```
      cd serving or (correct serving path for your downloaded folder)